Undergraduate Research Program in Mathematics and Computer Science

 Preparing for Undergraduate Research

-If you are interested in getting involved with a research project related to Mathematics, Computer Science, or Data Science, we warmly invite you to attend our upcoming student research information session, "Preparing for Undergraduate Research."
-The session will take place on
+If you are interested in getting involved with a research project related to Mathematics, Computer Science, or Data Science, you can choose from the following projects:

 Secondary Statistical Research